AkashParashar1/HR-ANALYTICS-DASHBOARD---POWER-BI/README.md

 The dashboard enables users to explore interactive insights on workforce distribution, attrition, job satisfaction, and demographic trends — all in real-time.
 It empowers HR teams to:

-Track key HR metrics dynamically
+- Track key HR metrics dynamically,

-Identify bottlenecks and improvement areas
+- Identify bottlenecks and improvement areas,

-Make informed and proactive decisions
+- Make informed and proactive decisions,

-With its user-friendly and interactive design, HR leaders can filter, drill-down, and interact with the data for deeper insights into organizational health.<br>
+- With its user-friendly and interactive design, HR leaders can filter, drill-down, and interact with the data for deeper insights into organizational health.<br>

 ## NOTE :